simulton/QSchematic/docs/README.md

 The `wire_system::wire` class only implements the logic that is related to the wire.
 For the graphical stuff, `QSchematic` uses a subclass named `QSchematic::Wire`.
-This class also inherits from `QSchematic::Item` and takes care of rendering the wire and handles the events like when the user drags a point etc. As the wire has to be redrawn when the points are modified, the `wire_system::wire` class provides two virtual methods, `about_to_change()` and
+This class also inherits from `QSchematic::Items::Item` and takes care of rendering the wire and handles the events like when the user drags a point etc. As the wire has to be redrawn when the points are modified, the `wire_system::wire` class provides two virtual methods, `about_to_change()` and